If you’re wondering how to get rid of bed bugs fast you have come to the right place.

 The chances are that they will survive and spread fast.

-The main appeal of essential oils is their chemical-free nature that makes them more favorable over perceivably harmful insecticides.
+The main appeal of essential oils is their chemical-free nature which makes them more favorable over perceivably harmful insecticides.

-Using essential oils may be a more “natural” way to get rid of bed bugs, but today’s professional-grade chemicals aren’t as damaging as they used to be.
+Although using essential oils may be a more “natural” way to get rid of bed bugs, today’s professional-grade chemicals aren’t as damaging as they used to be.